baransaghafi/baransaghafi.github.io/index.md

 ---

 ## Service Activity
-**Member** — Students’ Scientific Association of Urban Management, University of Tehran (2022–2024)
+**Member of students’ scientific association of urban management**, University of Tehran (2022–2024)
 - Coordinated outreach programs on urban sustainability and organized academic events.

 ---

 ## Publications
-1. *Review of Urban HSE and Crisis Management: Creating Resilient Green Cities in the Age of Pandemics* — Univ. of Tehran, 2024.
+1. *Review of Urban HSE and Crisis Management: Creating Resilient Green Cities in the Age of Pandemics* — **B. Saghafi**, F. Abbasi, First national conference of urban environment, University of Tehran, 2024.
 [Link](https://civilica.com/doc/2129324/)
-2. *Analysis of permeable and impermeable surfaces: Case study Tehran District 7* — Univ. of Tehran, 2024.
+2. *Analysis of permeable and impermeable surfaces: Case study Tehran District 7* — **B. Saghafi**, F. Abbasi, First national conference of urban environment, University of Tehran, 2024.
 [Link](https://civilica.com/doc/2192147/)
-3. *Crisis management and resilience of the city during the epidemic (Covid-19)* — in preparation.
+3. *Crisis management and resilience of the city during the epidemic (Covid-19)* — **B. Saghafi**, in preparation.
-4. *Exploring decision-making process in urban management and environmental justice: Miankale Petrochemical Project* — in preparation.
+4. *Exploring decision-making process in urban management and environmental justice: Miankale Petrochemical Project* — **B. Saghafi**, N. Moayerian, in preparation.
+5. *Feasibility Study of Utilizing Solar Energy Production Systems in Urban Public Spaces to Generate Sustainable Revenue for Municipalities (Case Study: District 6 of Tehran)* **B. Saghafi**, P. Sahraee, in preparation.
+6. “Designing Agrivoltaic Solar Energy Networks in Synergy with Urban Infrastructure; Case Study: Underutilized Spaces in the South of Karaj” P. Sahraee, **B. Saghafi**, (in preparation)

 ---